-During an IFS session the counsellor will focus on building the trust and rapport needed for the client to safely reveal their different sides.
-The therapist will use various techniques to find clients’ ‘core self’ that is often heavily guarded by parts with protective functions; such as,
+During an IFS session the counsellor will focus on building the trust and rapport that clients need to safely reveal their different sides.
+Then the therapist will use various techniques to find clients’ ‘exiled or wounded parts’.
+These are often heavily guarded by others with protective functions.
+Ways to do this include

 - creating a dialogue between the client’s sub-personalities.

 - encouraging the client to locate parts within their body (this aims to build awareness of the felt sense of the sub-personalities).